SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 # User Experiences Overview

-Microsoft's SharePoint Embedded provides a comprehensive set of user experience features like open & edit of Office files, file preview or in-app search that you can use to build the right user experiences for your applications.
+SharePoint Embedded provides a comprehensive set of user experience features like open & edit of Office files, file preview or in-app search that you can use to build the right user experiences for your applications.

 ## Open & Edit using Office